 Bone atrophy in the jaw can be caused by several oral and medical conditions such as gum disease, tooth loss, bruxism, etc. If left untreated, this oral condition may affect other aspects of your oral and overall health and result in issues like distortion of the facial features, loosening of the remaining teeth, and a range of other concerns.

 Tooth replacement procedure and dental bone graft are the most common treatment for tooth loss bone loss.
 Are you concerned about potential tooth loss bone loss in your jaw?
 Consult your dentist right away.
-Your dentist would recommend the best bone loss treatment for you.
+Your dentist would recommend highly recommended bone loss treatment for you.

 Signs and Symptoms of Dental Bone Loss